MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-use.md

 The **My day** dialog provides workers with an overview of their registrations and balances.
 The dialog is divided into the following three sections:

 - The main section lists the registrations that the current worker made on a selected date.
-A date picker is provided to let the worker select a day to view.
+It opens showing registrations for the current day, and provides a date picker that lets the worker view other days.
 - The **Last calculated daily balance** section shows the worker's current balances for paid time, paid overtime, absence, and paid absence.
 These values are based on the registrations that have been calculated during the approval process.
 - The **Balances** section provides an overview of the balances within a defined period for selected categories of registrations (such as vacation, standard time, and overtime).
 These balances are based on the way statistical balances are set up in the **Time and attendance** module. <!-- KFM: Add link to the statistical balances scenario when available -->